autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

   similarity_fn: The similarity function used for determining similarity scores for embeddings.
 Options are `cosine`, `euclidean`, `manhattan` (default is `cosine`).

   use_existing_vector_db: Boolean to decide whether or not to use an existing, stored Vector DB Index from disk memory.
 Note that we do not support using an existing Milvus database.
-This flag nay only be used with FAISS.
+This flag can only be used with FAISS.

   vector_db_index_path: The Path to an existing, stored Vector DB Index file in disk memory or S3.